 I chose my budding business many times over socializing, especially when transitioning from a pure blog post format to weekly yoga videos.
 It was a BIG risk, but worth the investment!

 The blog is my business.
 Without my blog and the free content that I create and share, there would be no flourishing yoga business.
 I think of it as the headquarters for all things The Journey Junkie.
 You can read my story, join a free yoga program, practice yoga online, or dive into the hundreds of blog posts.
 It’s my baby!

-It’s the foundation for my platform, and what’s helped me grow my blog into a business, as well as gain a loyal, supportive following on YouTube.
+It’s the foundation for my platform.
+And it helped me grow my blog into a business, as well as gain a loyal, supportive following on YouTube.

-I am on the precipice of changing the abundance of free content that I share, but when starting out, you can’t skip this important step.
+I am on the precipice of changing the abundance of free content that I share.
+But when starting out teaching yoga online, you can’t skip this important step.
 It’s taken me four years to build what I have and I’m now just now envisioning a new path.

-Email is king, this is what I say to everyone who asks me about taking their yoga business online.
+Email is king, this is what I say to everyone who asks me about starting teaching yoga online.

-I urge people to stop chasing social media and pour their efforts in creating quality content that people will sign up for (social media will come naturally as a side effect).
+I urge people to stop chasing social media and pour their efforts in creating content.
+Quality content that people will sign up for (social media will come naturally as a side effect).

 My email list is my paycheck.
 Without it, I have no one to sell my products to or invite on retreats.